 Over the past half a century, statistics for the frequency of spills greater than 7 tonnes from tankers have shown a marked downward trend.
 As illustrated in Figure 2 below, the average number of spills per year in the 1970s was about 79 and decreased by over 90 percent to 6 in the 2010s.
-So far this decade, the annual average number of oil spills is 5, one less than the average recorded last decade.
+So far this decade, the annual average number of oil spills is about 6, the same as the average recorded last decade.